BCEP Notes From the Field: Team 12

 Pre-BCEP (Basic Climbing Education Program) Team 12 Leaders

-& Assistants Meeting
+& Assistants Meeting: My living

 room is standing room only, overfilled with smiling people who want to help our